Skip to content

 List of C3 libraries (“.c3l”) to use when compiling the target.

-List of source files to compile and for tests which will run.
+List of source files to compile.

 C compiler to use for compiling C sources (if C sources are compiled together with C3 files).

-List of C sources to compile.
+List of C sources to compile, using the default C compiler.

-Not handled yet
+Not handled yet.

-Not handled yet
+Not handled yet.

 The language revision to use.

-Not completely supported yet
+Not completely supported yet.

 List of warnings to enable during compilation.

-This mandatory option should be one of “executable”, “dynamic-lib” and “static-lib”.
+This mandatory option should be one of:

-Not supported yet
+Not supported yet.

-In addition to constants any values starting with ”$” will be assumed to be environment variables.
+In addition to constants, any values starting with $ will be assumed to be environment variables.